telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 	* [Could not load file or assembly 'Telerik.Web.UI' After Upgrade](#could-not-load-file-or-assembly-telerikwebui-after-upgrade)

-## Upgrade to a Newer Version of Telerik UI for ASP.NET AJAX
+## Upgrade to a Newer Version of Telerik® UI for ASP.NET Ajax

 **To upgrade the Telerik controls**, you only need to **replace the [Telerik assemblies]({%slug introduction/installation/included-assemblies%}) project references** with their newer versions and update their references.
 The instructions below assume you have already [installed]({%slug installation/which-file-do-i-need-to-install%}) the new version.